core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -07 to -08

+* removed link target value returned from domain and group lookup types

+* Maximum length of domain parameter 63 bytes for consistency with group

+* removed option for simple POST of link data, don't require a .well-known/core resource to accept POST data and handle it in a special way; we already have /rd for that

+* add IPv6 ND Option for discovery of an RD

 * clarify group configuration section 6.1 that endpoints must be registered before including them in a group

 * removed all superfluous client-server diagrams